aosabook/500lines/data-store/chapter.md

 When it's time to commit changes to disk, the tree is walked from the bottom-up
-("postfix" or "depth-first" traversal), new nodes are serialised to disk.
+("postfix" or "depth-first" traversal), and new nodes are serialised to disk.
-Finally, the disk address of the new root node is written atomically (we know this because single-block disk writes are atomic).
+Finally, the disk address of the new root node is written atomically.

-This also means that readers
-get lock-free access to a consistent
-(but possibly out-of-date)
-view of the tree.
+We know it's atomic because we store the disk address on a sector boundary (it's the very first thing in the file, so this is true regardless of sector size), and single-sector disk writes are atomic.

+Because the root node address has either the old or new value (never a bit of old and a bit of new), other processes can read from the database without getting a lock.
+An external process might see the old or the new tree, but never a mix of the two.
+In this way, commits are atomic.

+Because we write the new data to disk and call the ``fsync`` syscall[^fsync] before we write the root node address, uncommitted data are unreachable.
+Conversely, once the root node address has been updated, we know that all the data it references is also on disk.
+In this way, commits are also durable.

+[^fsync]: Calling ``fsync`` on a file descriptor asks the operating system and hard drive (or SSD) to write all buffered data immediately.
+   Operating systems and drives don't usually write everything immediately in order to improve performance.

 ![Tree nodes on disk before update](nodes_on_disk_1.svg)